carolscarton/carolscarton.github.io/index.md

 I also have a master's degree from the University of São Paulo, Brazil (awarded in 2013).
 My supervisor was Dr. Sandra Aluísio and I was a member of the [Interinstitutional Center for Computational Linguistics (NILC)](http://nilc.icmc.usp.br/nilc/index.php).

 I am interested in Natural Language Processing topics, more specifically:
+- Online content verification (misinformation detection)
 - Personalised NLP
 - Text simplification
-- Online content verification (misinformation detection)
+- Machine Translation
 - Quality estimation of machine translation
 - Document-level evaluation of NLP tasks outputs
 - Readability assessment
-- Automatic construction of computational lexical resources

-I am the Secretary for the [European Association for Machine Translation (EAMT)](http://eamt.org) (elected in 2018).
+I am the Secretary for the [European Association for Machine Translation (EAMT)](http://eamt.org) (since 2018, re-elected in 2020).
 Since 2019, I am also the Secretary for the [International Association for Machine Translation (IAMT)](http://www.eamt.org/iamt.php).